artof-ilvo/artof-ilvo.github.io/docs/source/addons.rst

 ------------

 Add-ons are Docker containers that run on the same system as the *operational layer*.
-The :cpp:class:`SystemManager` process maintains the add-ons and can start, stop, and update the add-on image at request.
+The :cpp:class:`SystemManager` process maintains the add-ons and can start, stop, and update the add-on at request.
 The add-ons in the system are configured using the :ref:`system add-on web app <addon_system>` in a JSON editor, using the `Docker Engine API (1.46) <https://docs.docker.com/engine/api/v1.46/>`_ syntax.

 Python package